2003 New Democratic Party leadership election: Bill Blaikie

-At the time of the election, Bill Blaikie was the MP for Winnipeg-Transcona, the NDP House leader and the critic on intergovernmental affairs, justice, the Solicitor General, and parliamentary reform.
-He had been a Member of Parliament for over 20 years.
+At the time of the election, Bill Blaikie was the MP for Winnipeg—Transcona, the NDP House leader and the critic on intergovernmental affairs, justice, the Solicitor General, and parliamentary reform.
+He had served as a member of Parliament (MP) since the 1979 Canadian federal election.
 His emphases included trade, Medicare, taxes and the environment, and his parliamentary experience.
 An ordained minister in the United Church of Canada, Blaikie was a prominent heir to the Social Gospel, Christian left tradition deeply rooted in the NDP.